KimberlyCrawford/BikeSharing/README.md

 A Bike Trip Analysis Using Tableau to Visualize Bike-Sharing Data.

 ### Purpose
-To present a business proposal to fund a bike-sharing company in DeMoine, Iowa using New York City bike-sharing data.
+A business proposal to obtain funding for a bike-sharing company in DeMoine, Iowa using New York City bike-sharing data.

 ### Resources

-#### Data Files:
-August 2019 City Bike data.
+#### Data File: August 2019 City Bike and Software: Tableau Public 2021.3, Python 3.7.10. and Jupyter Notebook 6.3.0

-Software:
-Tableau Public 2021.3

 ## Deliverable 1: Change Trip Duration to a Datetime Format